 Speak with your financial adviser and accountant.
-They know your situation and are able to advise whether a Post-Death Testamentary Trust is an option for you.
+They know your situation and can advise whether a Post-Death Testamentary Trust is an option for you.

 To avoid all these issues, your financial adviser and accountant can build a 3-Generation Testamentary Trust Will on our website.
 Child Maintenance Trust

-Written by Adjunct Professor, Dr Brett Davies (Partner) and Madeleine Baxter (Solicitor) at Legal Consolidated Barristers & Solicitors
+Written by Adj Professor, Dr Brett Davies (Partner) and Madeleine Baxter (Solicitor) at Legal Consolidated Barristers & Solicitors